tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Replica set lock and bucket pin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A replica set lock makes a replica set invisible for the ``rebalancer``: a locked
+A replica set lock makes a replica set invisible to the ``rebalancer``: a locked
-replica set can neither receive new buckets, nor migrate its own ones.
+replica set can neither receive new buckets nor migrate its own buckets.

 A bucket pin blocks a specific bucket from migrating: a pinned bucket stays on
-the replica set to which it is pinned, until unpinned.
+the replica set to which it is pinned, until it is unpinned.

-Pinning all replica set buckets is not equal to locking a replica set.
+Pinning all replica set buckets is not equivalent to locking a replica set.
 Even if
 you pin all buckets, a non-locked replica set can still receive new buckets.

 Replica set lock is helpful, for example, to separate a replica set from production